mbkoltai/mbkoltai.github.io/_posts/ecopol/2019-03-02-seqvalues.md

 ![_config.yml]({{ site.baseurl }}/images/unitprices_nonmonot_paradox.png)
 **Figure 1: Non-monotonic dynamics of sequential values with increasing productivity**

-This non-trivial and somewhat puzzling feature comes about because of two dynamical terms that can be seen in  equation \ref{dynamic_values_sol_L_t}: one coming from the input values of the previous period and the other from labour productivity.
+This non-trivial and somewhat puzzling feature comes about because of two dynamical terms that can be seen in  equation \ref{dynamic_values_sol_L_t}: one coming from the input values of the previous period and the other from labor productivity.
-If the initial input values are far from the stationary value (of the *simultaneous equations* with that level of productivity) then it can take several iterations until the falling labour content becomes the dominant term, and this can result in non-monotonic behavior.
+If the initial input values are far from the stationary value (of the *simultaneous equations* with that level of productivity) then it can take several iterations until the falling labor content becomes the dominant term, and this can result in non-monotonic behavior.

 For the one-good case, it is easier to see the conditions for this.
 In this case the difference $$\epsilon$$ between any two consecutive steps is: